emidombek/nomada-photo/assets/css/README.md

   - Gallery Containers for the Main Gallery Landing Page:

     1. For screens up to a maximum width of 1200 pixels: The .gallery-container element is styled to have a grid layout with 2 columns and 8 rows.

     2. Up to a maximum width of 885 pixels:Both the .gallery-container and .gallery-container2 elements have a grid layout with 1 column and 1 row.
 A 30-pixel gap is added between the rows.
 Padding of 5% is applied to the elements.
 The .gallery-column and .gallery-column-center elements use flexbox to occupy equal space.

     3. Up to a maximum width of 480 pixels: The .text-overlay2 element has a font size of 16 pixels.
 The element is vertically centered at 50% from the top.

-- Contact Form
+  - Contact Form:

     1. For screens up to a maximum width of 768 pixels: The .contact-form-container element is styled to have a width of 80% of its parent container.
 The .contact-form element has a maximum width of 60%.
 The .contact-form-image element is set to not be displayed (hidden).

+  - About Page:

+    1. .about-body-container sets the container to have a column flex-direction and center-aligns its contents.

+    2. .about-textbox and .about-image-grid have their width set to auto and a margin of 5%.

+    3. .about-heading sets the font size to 36 pixels.

+    4. .about-small-images allows flex items to wrap, with centered justification.

+    5. .about-small-images img sets the maximum width of small images to 40%.

+    6. .bottom-image is a flex container that centers its contents and has a margin of 1% on the top and bottom, auto margin horizontally, a width of 83%, and a height set to auto.

+    7. bottom-image img sets the maximum width and height of the image to 100%.

+- Hero Image Settings for smaller screens

+  1. For screens smaller than 767 pixels:
+      - The height of the hero image adjusts automatically.
+      - The maximum height of the hero image is set to 400 pixels.
+      - An overlay on the hero image has an opacity of 0.3.
+      - Two separate overlays have an opacity of 0.3.
+      - The text overlay is positioned at 30% from the top and has a font size of 24 pixels.
+      - The text box hover effect is hidden.
+  2. For screens smaller than 480 pixels:
+      - The overlay effect is applied to index gallery images by setting the opacity of .image-overlay to 0.7.
+      - The overlay effect is excluded from hero images within .hero-container .hero-image by hiding the .image-overlay element.
+      - Text overlays (.text-overlay and .text-overlay2) are positioned at 50% from the top, have a font size of 16px, and are initially transparent.
+      - When hovering or focusing on images within .gallery-column2, the overlay (image-overlay2) becomes visible with an opacity of 0.7, and the corresponding text overlay (text-overlay2) becomes fully opaque.

+- Query that exlcudes devices that cannot hover '@media (hover: hover)' from certain hover effects.

+  1. The following hover effects are included in this exclusion The opacity of .hero-image .image-overlay and .hero-image .middle is set to 0 with a transition effect.
+When .hero-image is hovered over, the opacity of these elements becomes 0.9.

+  2. When li elements are hovered over, the .dropdown-container is displayed with a delay of 2 seconds.The color of links within .dropdown when hovered over is changed to var(--text-color-accent).

+  3. Elements with classes .gallery-column, .gallery-column-center, and .gallery-column2 have a transition effect on opacity.
+When these elements are hovered over, the opacity of .image-overlay and .image-overlay2 becomes 0.7

+  4. When icons within .social-networks are hovered over, their color is changed to var(--main-color).

+  5. When text within .footer-text is hovered over, its color is changed to var(--main-color).When .submit-button is hovered over, its background color becomes var(--primary-color) and its text color becomes var(--main-color).

+## Known Issues and Bugs